Retirement Living Hub

 Recipe Idea: One-Pan Lemon Herb Chicken & Roasted Vegetables

 This incredibly simple one-pan meal minimizes cleanup and maximizes flavor.
 It provides lean protein and a colorful array of vitamins and minerals.
+Bill makes this one all the time, and it’s always a hit!

 Ingredients: